egonw/blog2/about.markdown

 chemblaics only uses open source software, open data, and open standards, making experimental results reproducible and validatable.
 And this is a big difference!

+## Post history

+One reason for me to start this copy of my original blog is that each post gets a versioned history.
+This allows me to update blog posts, without loosing its history.
+Moreover, updated links will come with an icon to indicate the change:

+* <i class="fa-solid fa-box-archive fa-xs"></i>: this link now points to the Internet Archive archived link
+* <i class="fa-solid fa-recycle fa-xs"></i>: this link points to the current link, sometimes only equivalent
+* <i class="fa-solid fa-link-slash fa-xs"></i>: this link is no longer working, but kept for future reference

 ## Powered by

 The Jekyll layout is based on the default [minima](https://github.com/jekyll/minima) gem, version 2.5.1, but tweaked after that, e.g. with bits